-- Other Requirements Applicants must submit a resume/cv, transcripts (from all schools attended), and a portfolio of 12 images of current work demonstrating proficiency in the area of studio arts.
+- Other Requirements Applicants must submit a resume/CV, transcripts (from all schools attended), and a portfolio of 12 images of current work demonstrating proficiency in the area of studio arts.
 Prerequisites and/or technical experience specific to this field of study may be required prior to entrance.
-All materials, including unofficial transcripts, are submitted online at: http://uic.slideroom.com.
-Applicants must also submit the UIC Graduate Application, application fee, and upload additional unofficial copies of the transcript(s) within the UIC web application.
-A tour of our facilities with the director of graduate studies is encouraged.
+All materials, including unofficial transcripts, are submitted online.
+A tour of the facilities with the director of graduate studies is encouraged.
 Tours are offered on several dates during the fall semester and once at the beginning of the spring semester.
-Please consult our website for tour dates and contact us if any special accommodations are needed.
+Please consult the School of Art and Art History website for tour dates and contact the department if any special accommodations are needed.

 In addition to the Graduate College minimum requirements, students must meet the following program requirements: